jorgEVOplasmids/expev_OXA-48/README.md

 ### Parsing breseq output

 As breseq outputs an HTML file per sample analyzed, a Python script (**breseq_index_parser.py**) was developed to transform the HTML output files from all the replicates and samples of each strain and merge them in a single XLSX so that their mutations could be easily compared.

+### Analyzing mutation spectrum

+To study the mutation spectrum in the different EE groups, the XLSX files obtained in the previous step were processed with another Python script (**mut_spectrum.py**).
+It basically checks the results from breseq and summarizes them depending on the nature of the mutations.